 In a large frying pan over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
 Stir in the green beans, season with salt and pepper, and cook until crisp-tender, 1 to 2 minutes.
 Stir in the roasted red peppers and cook until heated through, about 1 minute.
 Remove from the heat and season to taste with salt and pepper.
 Transfer to a plate.
 Do not clean the pan.

 Cook the steaks

-Transfer the steaks and green beans to individual plates, top the steaks with the olive tapenade, and serve.
+Transfer the steaks, green beans, and peppers to individual plates.
+Top the steaks with the olive tapenade and serve.

 - Stir the olive tapenade.